nttlevine/nttlevine.github.io/README.md

 ### Current Work
 __Kitsap Public Health District: Community Liaison__
-*  Hear me summarize a large chunk of my job at the October 15th Kitsap Housing and Homelessness Coalition Meeting: https://www.youtube.com/live/zMfJeCZ3n-o
+*  Hear me summarize a large chunk of my job at the October Kitsap Housing and Homelessness Coalition Meeting: https://www.youtube.com/live/zMfJeCZ3n-o

-* Salish Behavioral Health Administrative Services Organization: Advisory Board Member
+* Salish Behavioral Health Administrative Services Organization: Advisory Board Member; vice-chair for 2026

   __If you are interested in contracting work from or collaborating with Dr. Levine, email her/them at naomit.tlevine[at]gmail[dot]com__